Diversified Permaculture, Maple syrup and Asparagus Farm

 - Warm waterproof clothing, especially if arriving in winter

--A readiness to work in varying weather conditions
+- A readiness to work in varying weather including cold and wet conditions ( we work outside year round ).

 Methods & Certifications